fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

     - Between Device & Owner Server (**msg 60-71**)
     - Initiated by Device using the OwnerAddress collected during TO1.
     - Device contacts Owner Server and establishes trust and then performs Ownership Transfer.
     - During T02, Owner can transfer ServiceInfo modules to the device.
-These modules can include executable scripts, file payloads and much more.
+These modules can include executable scripts, file payloads, and much more.

 ## Building FDO PRI Source